reyasb/BookUrShows-Management/README.md

-# 🎬 BookUrTicket
+# 🎬 BookUrShows

-BookUrTicket is a Pega-based movie ticket booking application that automates the complete booking lifecycle from customer request submission to successful ticket confirmation.
+BookUrshows is a Pega-based movie ticket booking application that automates the complete booking lifecycle from customer request submission to successful ticket confirmation.

 ## 📌 Overview